TAVR (Transcatheter Aortic Valve Replacement)

 UR Medicine for TAVR.

 The UR Medicine Advanced Heart Valve Center was the first in the region to perform TAVR.
-We have performed more TAVR procedures than any other center in Western New York.
+We have performed more TAVR procedures than any other center in the Finger Lakes.

 We are the only center in the area that specializes in heart valve disease.